shahabganji/shahabganji/source/_posts/aspnetcore/generate-jwt-token.md

 ## Conclusion

 ASP.NET Core has so many built-in libraries and mechanisms to support developers for a better implementation of the functional and non-functional requirements; classes you've seen so far in this article are one of the many, just to support Json Web Tokens.
-I hope you find this article fruitful and enjoy coding ;)
+I hope you find this article fruitful, you could also find the source code on [github](https://github.com/shahabisblogging/JwtTokenSample); enjoy coding ;)